 - Retention monitoring

 Marketers may utilize detailed dashboards to attribute consumers' source network or channel, ad type, ad group, and creatives.
-AppsFlyer offers dynamic cohort and retention analytics, as well as the ability for marketing firms to filter data and analyse user behaviour and performance.
+AppsFlyer offers dynamic cohort and retention analytics, as well as the ability for marketing firms to filter data and analyze user behavior and performance.
 A versatile grouping feature enables team members to evaluate patterns related to consumers who connected with the app through the same ad, campaign, media source, or country.

 3. Google Mobile Ads